DataDog/dd-trace-rb/docs/ProfilingDevelopment.md

 The `Collectors::Stack` samples stack traces of threads, capturing both CPU-time (if available) and wall-clock, storing them in the `Recorder`.

-The `Scheduler` wakes up every 1 minute to flush the results of the `Recorder` into one or more `exporter`s.
+The `Scheduler` wakes up every 1 minute to flush the results of the `Recorder` into the transport.
-Usually only one exporter is in use.
-By default, the `Exporter` delegates to the default `Transport::HTTP` transport, which takes care of encoding the data and reporting it to the datadog agent (or to the API, when running without an agent).
+By default, the `Scheduler` gets created with the default `HttpTransport`, which takes care of encoding the data and reporting it to the Datadog agent.

 ## How CPU-time profiling works